WITH WHOM YOU ARE BOOKING

 If you change your booking you must confirm in writing the alterations you require.
 We have no obligation to make any changes, but we will do our best to help you.
 We reserve the right to charge an administration fee of £50 per name change if advised more than 42 days before departure or £75 if within 42 days of departure.
 Any other changes that you make to your booking will incur an administration fee of £50 per change.
 The administration fee that we charge is in addition to any charges levied by ground operators, hotels or airlines.
 If you are booked on a group tour, you obtain the advantages of travelling as part of that group and you will be expected to travel outbound and inbound with the group, however, we may be able to offer some flexibility subject to availability.
 To cover the extra administration incurred, we will levy a charge of £50 per individual request together with additional airfares or charges levied on us by the airlines and other suppliers of services.
 It should also be noted that a reduction or increase in the numbers traveling in the group from those originally booked, may have an effect on the overall price per person i.e. your price per person may be increased as your tour price will be re-calculated for the new party size.
 The price of your new travel arrangements will be based on the prices that apply on the day you ask for the change.
 These prices may not be the same as when you first booked your tour.
 If you are prevented from travelling on the tour, you may transfer your booking to another person provided they meet all the requirements relating to that holiday.
 A transfer from one person to another is also dependent on the availability of tickets; permits and other travel arrangement, as some of these are regulated by local law and are not transferable from one person to another.
 A transfer fee of £50 is payable, and additional costs such as airline tickets may also be payable.
 Both the person who was originally to take the tour and the person who actually takes it will be responsible for the payment of the amendment charges and any outstanding balance due in respect of the holiday price and you will also be responsible for any additional costs that are incurred as a reason of substitution or transfer.
 Your price may vary if the contents of the tour change from the original, e.g. the numbers travelling, number of nights hotel accommodation etc. No later than 13 weeks before departure, we will ask the Tour Manager to confirm the final numbers and your tour will be re-costed based upon the information provided.
 If you cancel your booking, land and air cancellation fees apply.
 Notification of cancellation must be made to us by letter or email.
 The date when written confirmation of cancellation is received by us will determine the charges applicable.
 Cancellation charges will be calculated as set out in the table below and will be notified to you by invoice within 2 weeks of cancellation.

 If one or more members of your party cancel, this may mean that the holiday price of the remaining members may be increased to reflect this.
-Please note that all payments made on a credit card (whether deposits, part payments or final balances) will be subject to a credit card fee of 2.5%.

 YOUR TICKET'S CONDITIONS